Contents

-To help you get started, we’ve compiled guidelines and benchmarks based on age group so you can track your progress and calculate how much you need to save for your golden years.
-We also rounded up the average savings of Canadians, so you can see how your current finances compare to other people your age.
+To help you get started, we’ve compiled guidelines and benchmarks based on age groups so you can track your progress and calculate how much you need to save for your golden years.
+We also rounded up the average savings of Canadians, so you can see how your current finances compare to those of other people your age.

 If you feel like you’re behind, don’t get discouraged.
 It’s never too late to save for retirement.
 With a solid retirement plan, consistent contributions to tax-advantaged accounts, and enough time, you can build up a sizable nest egg no matter your age.